mikaelvesavuori/figmagic/README.md

 Pass in your Figma API token and Figma URL by either:

 - Stepping into your project directory (where you want Figmagic to run), and add or replace **FIGMA_URL** and **FIGMA_TOKEN** in .env with your own file ID and API token key.
-- Passing in API token and URL through the CLI, like this `figmagic --token {TOKEN} --url {URL}` without the curly braces
+- Passing in API token and URL through the CLI, like this `figmagic --token {TOKEN} --url {URL}` (substitute curly braces for your actual values)
 - Setting them in `.figmagicrc` under `token` and `url`.
 This is discouraged since you will display these values in clear text and you probably don't want that.

 Then: